 Slowly pour in milk 1/2 cup at a time.
 Stirring continuously until it begins to thicken.

-Add French fries to a bowl or plate and pour your gravy over the fries and top with shredded cheddar cheese.
+Add French fries to a large bowl or plate and pour the hot gravy over the top of the fries and top with shredded cheddar cheese.
 You can even mix in some mozzerella cheese too.

 More easy recipes you’ll like